 - Regulations on the labelling of refrigeration equipment.
 Manufacturers are expected to providing adequate labelling to ensure that every user understands the type of refrigerant used, total mass and its global warming potential.

 Many manufacturers are making the change from these gases to other friendlier gases in line with the current regulations.
-For example, chlorine based refrigerants are being phased out and replaced by chlorine-free refrigerants.
+For example, chlorine based refrigerants are some of the gases being phased out and replaced by chlorine-free refrigerants.

 Manufacturers such as Hoshizaki and Tefcold have already taken the required steps in creating environmentally friendly refrigeration systems by using HC refrigerants.